bdelbosc/jqpoc/README.md

 ### Consumer

-It asks for job and get a job reference:
+Consumer worker asks for job:

     JobRef job = queue.getJob();

-The job reference contains the jobid, a redis key and also a state:
+The job reference contains the job ID, a redis key, a time stamp and it has a state:

 - READY: ready to be processed
 - PROCESSING: the job is processing by another worker
 - TIMEDOUT: the job timed out in processing state
 - NONE: no job in the queue

 The consumer has to impl the following pattern: